Back to Glossary

 Track Terminology

-A kerb (also spelled "curb") is a raised edge or barrier that runs along the inside and outside edges of turns on a racetrack, designed to mark track boundaries and influence how drivers navigate corners.
+A kerb (also spelled "curb") is a raised or painted edge that runs along the corners of a racetrack, marking where the official racing surface ends and helping drivers navigate turns more effectively.

 Never Miss a Race!